This page provides an overview of DNS support by Kubernetes.

 apiVersion: v1 kind: Pod metadata: name: busybox namespace: default spec: containers: - image: busybox command: - sleep - "3600" imagePullPolicy: IfNotPresent name: busybox restartPolicy: Always hostNetwork: true dnsPolicy: ClusterFirstWithHostNet

-Kubernetes v1.9 introduces an Alpha feature that allows users more control on
+Kubernetes v1.9 introduces an Alpha feature (Beta in v1.10) that allows users more

 needs to enable the